 - Demonstrate that there will be meaningful engagement of undergraduate and graduate students and postdoctoral fellows in the various stages of the research project.
-Include their specific roles and responsibilities. - Briefly indicate your recruitment plan. - Describe the new skills that HQP will acquire from their involvement in this project and make the case that they will fill the projected needs/demands of the Ontario/Canadian labour markets. - Where possible, include examples of "experiential learning" (see ORF-RE Program Guidelines for examples). - Document your excellent track record of training HQP. - Ensure that your budget clearly supports the HQP plan described in this section.
+Include their specific roles and responsibilities. - Briefly indicate your recruitment plan. - Describe the new skills that HQP will acquire from their involvement in this project and make the case that they will fill the projected needs/demands of the Ontario/Canadian labour markets. - Where possible, include examples of "experiential learning" (see page 8 of the Program Guidelines for examples). - Document your excellent track record of training HQP. - Discuss concrete actions you will take and policies you will implement to foster equity, diversity, and inclusion (EDI) in the training environment. - Ensure that your budget clearly supports the HQP plan described in this section.